What Does a Gate Agent Do?

 This aids them in preparing operational procedures, contingency, and emergency plans, training, and familiarisation sessions accordingly.

-Operational readiness considers the delivery, commissioning, and transition of a new project, along with the required training and staff preparation for operating and maintaining the project in the best manner to achieve the desired outcome.
-Operational readiness begins as a planning function early in the project lifecycle and includes tasks such as site acceptance testing and system integration testing.
+Operational readiness (ORAT) considers the delivery, commissioning, and transition of a new project, along with the required training and staff preparation for operating and maintaining the project in the best manner to achieve the desired outcome.

 By including ORAT instead of the basic form of project activation, the process of readiness activation and transition becomes smooth, and its benefits outweigh the potential consequences of not including such an approach.